-Apple Pay is coming to Portugal, apparently
+Apple Pay is coming to Portugal (Update: It has arrived!)

 Apple CEO Tim Cook recently promised Apple Pay will become available in 40 countries this year, and it looks like the service will be available in Portugal and six other countries within weeks.